kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 > The size of the civilizations described in the Book of Mormon could not have existed and left no trace behind.
 The western Roman empire is roughly contemporaneous with the Book of Mormon and has left coins, pottery, weapons, etc all over the place.
 Even in Britain where it last appeared, there is ample evidence left behind.
 Modern archelogy [sic] is perfectly capable of finding evidence of civilizations of the size described in the Book of Mormon from that long ago.
 Nothing has been found because there is nothing to find.
 Or worse, what has been found has nothing to do with the Book of Mormon.
 Something else happened instead. ([source](https://www.reddit.com/r/mormon/comments/m9wnbj/the_book_of_mormon_has_not_been_affirmatively/))

 While there were relatively large civilizations like the [Olmecs](https://en.wikipedia.org/wiki/Olmecs) (eastern Mexico 1500-400 BC), [Maya](https://en.wikipedia.org/wiki/Maya_civilization) (southern Mexico and Guatemala 2000 BC-800 AD), [Aztecs](https://en.wikipedia.org/wiki/Aztecs) (southern Mexico 1300-1521 AD), or [Inca](https://en.wikipedia.org/wiki/Inca_Empire) (western South America 1300-1572 AD), none come close to matching the time period and events described in the Book of Mormon.
-This is much stronger evidence than the parallels that have been drawn between Book of Mormon civilizations and the wide variety of civilizations that existed in the Americas.
+This is much stronger evidence than the scant parallels that have been drawn between Book of Mormon civilizations and the wide variety of civilizations that existed in the Americas.

+Sometimes it's argued that God wiped away the evidence of Book of Mormon peoples in order to test our faith.
+This quote describes how inconsistent that is with the way God works generally:

+> As for locations being hidden to test faith, the old testament mentions hundreds of identified locations.
+Why did God not also test our faith by vanishing Egypt, Jericho, Jerusalem, Babylon, the whole of Greece and Rome, and any existence of their empires, or any records of their existence, except for one invisible manuscript that could only be seen by a group of eleven people and translated by just one of them four thousand years later? ...
+Did God hide all of this in the new world to test our faith, but in his infinite wisdom, leave the exact same type of evidence completely intact in the old world?
+It seems God left the old world almost unscathed, while wiping the Western hemisphere clean of any such corroborating details.
+Remember, "The Lord's house is a house of order". ([source](https://www.reddit.com/r/exmormon/comments/k6h0w4/the_absolute_minimum_it_would_take_for_the_book/))

+It doesn't seem reasonable for God to hide so much evidence in the New World just to leave room for faith in Joseph Smith's story later, and not do the same thing with the Old World.

 #### domesticated animals